 For income tax purposes you are charged with recognition of your LLC’s profits regardless of your draws.
 Tax recognition and flow of money are two separate things in an LLC.

-If the LLC made a $20,000 profit, then you will report it through your Schedule C. You DO NOT report that same $20,000 a second time due to the fact that you withdrew it during the year as the owner's draw.
+If the LLC made a $20,000 profit, then you will report it through your Schedule C if the LLC is taxed as a sole proprietorship.
+You DO NOT report that same $20,000 a second time due to the fact that you withdrew it during the year as the owner’s draw.

 In terms of showing your income to a bank, you can show them copies of your tax return which will have your Schedule C (or if you’re a multi-member LLC, copies of the 1065 and K-1).